apostrophecms/docs/docs/README.md

 When you make code changes the boilerplate project will automatically restart and refresh the browser. *Alpha note: if you get a "port in use" error, press control-C and start `npm run dev` again.
 We're tracking down how to reliably reproduce this issue.*

-## Building page tree navigation in A3
+## Building Page tree navigation

-This part hasn't changed much, so just a quick overview for returning A2 developers who want to build site navigation in their layout templates:
+Building a page tree in Apostrophe 3 is largely the same as you would in Apostrophe 2.
+For a quick refresh:

 * `data.home` is the home page.
 * `data.home._children` contains its top-level children (tabs).